15 Jun 9 Tips to Help You Blow the Competition Away at Your Next Dog Show

 Related Post: Is a Raw Food Diet The Secret to Enhancing Your Bully’s Performance?

 Decide on a training regimen and stick to it until the big day.
 Remember, consistency is key.

 Your bully must meet the conformation standards to have a shot at winning or even placing.
 It doesn’t matter how you believe your bully should look.
 After all, it’s up to the judges (and not you) to decide who places and who doesn’t.

 To take a closer look at the breed standard for your bull breed, visit https://www.bbcr.com/breeds/.

 Arrive before doors open.

-You’ll want to arrive early so you can get acclimated with venue and acclimate your bully with the space.
+You’ll want to arrive early so you can get acclimated with the venue and acclimate your bull within the space.
 It’s also not a bad idea to introduce and familiarize yourself with the judges before the show starts.
-Keep in mind that there could be long lines for entry and the paperwork takes more than a few seconds to complete.
+Keep in mind that there could be long lines for entry and the paperwork may take more than a few seconds to complete.

 Dress for success.

 This one is a no-brainer, but you want to ensure your dog is well groomed.
 As for your attire and footwear, we’ve got you covered with The Ultimate Style Guide for Dog Handlers.
 You won’t be judged on presentation alone, but it’s not in your best interest to wear slippery shoes or mini-skirts.
 You get the drift…